Karma404-error/RC_Car/README.md

 The design of the car can be found here:

-This version of the code uses the following Anroid App: https://play.google.com/store/apps/details?id=braulio.calle.bluetoothRCcontroller&hl=en&gl=US that runs at 115200 baud.
+This version of the code uses the following Android App: https://play.google.com/store/apps/details?id=braulio.calle.bluetoothRCcontroller&hl=en&gl=US that runs at 115200 baud.

 The App's documentation can be found here: https://sites.google.com/site/bluetoothrccar/home/4PuttingItAllTogetherAndTheAndroidApplication